justincast22/resume/README.md

-👋 Hi, I’m Justin Castillo
+👋 Hi, I’m Justin Castillo\n
 🎓 Cybersecurity Student | 🛠️ Aspiring Security Professional | 🔐 Tech Enthusiast
 -----------------------------------------------------------------------------------
 I'm a sophomore at the University of New Haven, pursuing a Bachelor's degree in Cybersecurity and Networks.
 My passion lies in solving real-world security challenges and building innovative solutions with code.